EULAR Research Consortia Partnerships

 • Consortia must be based in EULAR-affiliated countries.

-• Consortia must apply for funding external to EULAR (e.g., Horizon Europe, Innovative Medicines Initiative).
+• Consortia must apply for funding external to EULAR (e.g., Horizon Europe, Innovative Medicines Initiative, Innovative Health Initiative).

-• EULAR must be recognised as a full partner in the consortia (including the assignment of a budget to carry out its activities during the project).
+• EULAR must be recognised as a full partner in the consortia (depending on the activities during the project, EULAR will determine the required budget to carry out these activities).

 Terms and Conditions